AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

    >[!NOTE]
    >
-   > To use Apple Pay you contact your Sales representative to enable it for your live store(s).
+   > To use Apple Pay contact your Sales representative or Account Manager to enable it for your live stores.

 ### [!DNL Pay Later] button